Nosedive in new car sales blamed on fuel, living costs

 The Outlander was in second place overall and the Ford Ranger third in the year to date.

-Of all carmakers this year, Toyota was leading with 17 percent of the market, or 15,792 units sold.
+Of all vehicle makers this year, Toyota was leading with 17 per cent of the market, or 15,792 units sold.

 The MIA said plug-in hybrid registrations in July were steady with 635 units registered last month.